lesenelir/lesenelir.zz/README.md

 npm run dev
 ```

 - Deploy

 > My blog is deployed on the vercel platform

-If you need to deploy your website to a production environment, I highly recommend you to use the [vercel](https://vercel.com/dashboard) platform.
+If you want to deploy your website to a production environment, I highly recommend you to use the [vercel](https://vercel.com/dashboard) platform.

 You can deploy your github repo project on vercel and use custom domains.